warber0x/RFID-SRI512-Tag-Read-Write-with-Libnfc/README.md

-# RFID SRI512 Tag Read/Write/UID with Libnfc
+#  Read/Write/Get UID from RFID SRI512 Tag with Libnfc

 This little project will show you how to read/write SRx RFID tags using libnfc.